Rablidad/IDAPython---NOP-Instruction-pattern/README.md

 # IDAPython---NOP-Instruction-pattern
 IDA Python script to nop instructions that matches arbitrary assembly pattern

+# Version
+Fully functional in IDA Pro 7.7 with python 3.11.5.
+No tests were done in other IDA or Python versions.

 # Architecture
 It can match whatever assembly code you write in any architecture, the thing is the NOP bytes is written for little-endian ARM64 (0x1F2003D5), although you can edit it to fit any other instruction of your like. also the iteration through the __text section blob is spected to step 4 bytes for every single instruction as all ARM64 instructions are 4 bytes only, again, you can easily edit it to fit your needs.